 Globe & Angle Valves

 A globe valve is very similar, from an external view, to that of a gate valve.
 However, when we look at the valves internally, they are quite different.
-As can be seen from the previous section, the gate valve operates almost as a wedge or slate that constricts or completely closes off flow.
+As can be seen from the previous section, the gate valve operates almost like a wedge or slate that constricts or completely closes off flow.
 A globe valve has a different seat structure and more of a plunger that constricts or completely closes off flow.
 See below:

-Below is a photo of a couple different sized globe valves on a Anhydrous Ammonia application.
+Below is a photo of a couple different sized globe valves on an Anhydrous Ammonia application.
 These valves are for a receiving bulkhead system where a plant facility will offload large bulk transports into their bulk storage tanks.
 The larger valve is on the liquid line transfer and the smaller valve is on the vapor transfer line.

 In the Dultmeier Sales world, we most commonly use globe valves in the Anhydrous Ammonia industry.
 That is the same for angle valves.
-The most common application we see angle valves used in would be on tool bars or supply risers for Anhydrous Ammonia fertilizer applications.
+The most common application we see angle valves used in would be on toolbars or supply risers for Anhydrous Ammonia fertilizer applications.
 Continental Nh3 Products and Squibb Taylor are our two largest suppliers for these types of valves.
 An angle globe valve can be viewed below:

 Next up we will take a look into needle valves and the various applications they can be used for.
-Most commonly, we see these valves used in higher pressure applications such as car/truck wash and high pressure cleaning.
+Most commonly, we see these valves used in higher pressure applications such as car/truck wash and high-pressure cleaning.
 Here is a grouping of various needle valves on our website, to further illustrate the variety of options.
 That being said we do sell a fair amount of needle valves in the Anhydrous Ammonia industry for a bleed off application.

 As always, in any application we want to confirm the solution passing through the valve, working or operating pressure range, and temperature of the solution.
 Below you can view a picture of a needle valve.

 We carry a wide supply of solenoid valves from a number of suppliers.
 The most notable brands we offer are GC Valves, DEMA, KIP, Kingston, CFA, and Suntec.
-A solenoid valve is a another example of an electric valve.
+A solenoid valve is another example of an electric valve.
 However, they are drastically different than electric ball valves.
 That being said, solenoid valves can be controlled remotely and are used in a number of industries.

-We most commonly use them in high pressure vehicle or fleet washing applications, industrial applications, and agriculture or turf spraying applications.
+We most commonly use them in high-pressure vehicle or fleet washing applications, industrial applications, and agriculture or turf spraying applications.
 Some users in the agriculture industry are starting to migrate away from solenoid valves to ball valves – the primary reason being the necessity for the ruggedness of a ball valve versus over a solenoid valve.
 Mother Nature in combination with aggressive chemicals is an extremely harsh environment for a valve.

 Normally Closed vs. Normally Open

 This is an important topic to address – especially in the realm of solenoid valves.
 If a valve is “normally closed” it means that the valve is closed in its uncharged state.
-More simply put, if there is no electrical current passing through the valve coil then the it will remain closed.
+More simply put, if there is no electrical current passing through the valve coil then then it will remain closed.
 If a valve is “normally open”, that means the valve is open in its uncharged state.

 Various applications will call for either style.
 Coils in these valves can be 12 volt, 24 volt, 110 volt and even 240 volt, which allows for a wide and versatile range of applications.

-For example, in the vehicle washing industry we may want to have a weep application on a spray gun.
+For example, in the vehicle washing industry, we may want to have a weep application on a spray gun.
 We would do this to ensure the gun doesn’t freeze shut in lower temperatures.
 Therefore, we want ambient water to continuously run through the system or spray gun – if a loss of power occurs.
 So, in this instance we would want to ensure a normally open valve be installed in this type of a plumbing system.

 Solenoid valves are still highly used in the car/truck wash industries due to the fact that they are generally stored in temperature-controlled environments while limiting exposure to the harshness of the natural elements.

 Next up, we will look into the world of check valves.
-This product is used to prevent back flow of a solution in a plumbing system.
-For instance, a check valve would be utilized when pumping a solution up a vertical pipe and you do not want the solution to back flow, due to gravity, when the pump is turned off.
-A check valve is a form of back flow prevention.
+This product is used to prevent backflow of a solution in a plumbing system.
+For instance, a check valve would be utilized when pumping a solution up a vertical pipe and you do not want the solution to backflow, due to gravity, when the pump is turned off.
+A check valve is a form of backflow prevention.

 Furthermore, check valves keep a plumbing system charged.
-By keeping the system charged we can ensure a more efficient delivery of product and reduce the amount of air pockets that are present in the plumbing system, which reduces pump priming time and other potential pump problems.
+By keeping the system charged we can ensure more efficient delivery of product and reduce the number of air pockets that are present in the plumbing system, which reduces pump priming time and other potential pump problems.
 The more efficient a plumbing system is – the less it costs to keep it running.

 Types of Check Valves

-There are multiple types of check valves and each has their own benefits.
+There are multiple types of check valves and each has its own benefits.
 We will briefly touch on the different types, here.
 First, is the most efficient type – in terms of maximizing flow characteristics.
 The swing check valve allows for maximum flow characteristics due to its design that reduces restrictions (i.e. a high coefficient of volume).

-Regardless of the check valve style we need to remember the cracking pressure.
+Regardless of the check valve style, we need to remember the cracking pressure.
 The cracking pressure determines the PSI at which the valve opens.
 Therefore, if a check valve has a cracking pressure of 2 psi it will not open until the plumbing system generates an operating fluid pressure greater than 2 psi.
 Below is a cross-cut section of a swing check valve:

 Secondly, we have a ball check valve.
 This type of check valve has a preset mechanical spring that allows the valve to open based upon a pre-determined working pressure.
-These types of check valves are commonly used in high pressure applications such as car and truck wash, but also within industrial and agricultural applications.
+These types of check valves are commonly used in high-pressure applications such as car and truck wash, but also within industrial and agricultural applications.